CosmoAI-AES/CosmoSim/README.md

 ### Using conan

-To install using conan, you can use the build script included, We require version 1.59 specifically.
-The setup is not compatible with conan 2.
+To install using conan, you can use the build script included, We require version 1.60.
+The setup is not compatible with conan 2.x.
+On some architectures version 1.59 works.
 You may also have to create a default profile.
 (See [Conan Tutorial](https://docs.conan.io/en/latest/getting_started.html)
 for further information.)